UJALA - Unnat Jyoti By Affordable LEDs for All

 5. What if the LED bulb fuses?
 Is there any warranty?

-If the LED bulb stops working due to a technical defects, EESL provides free-of-cost replacements for a period of three years.
+If the LED bulb stops working due to a technical defects, EESL provides free-of-cost replacements for a period of one year.
 All replacements are done through designated replacement/ distribution kiosks as mentioned on www.ujala.gov.in.
 During the distribution period these LEDs can be replaced from any of the UJALA kiosks.
 Post distribution, there are state specific replacement drives that will indicate the retails shops/locations where replacement will be available.

 6. Where can I register my complaints?